om-mani-padme-hum/eslint/docs/rules/array-bracket-newline.md

 * `"never"` disallows line breaks inside brackets
 * `"consistent"` requires consistent usage of linebreaks for each pair of brackets.
 It reports an error if one bracket in the pair has a linebreak inside it and the other bracket does not.

-Or an object option (Requires line breaks if any of properties is satisfied.
-Otherwise, disallows line breaks):
+Or an object option:

 * `"multiline": true` (default) requires line breaks if there are line breaks inside elements or between elements.
 If this is false, this condition is disabled.
 * `"minItems": null` (default) requires line breaks if the number of elements is at least the given integer.
 If this is 0, this condition will act the same as the option `"always"`.
 If this is `null` (the default), this condition is disabled.
+* `"remove": true` (default) disallows line breaks if they do not meet the requirements for line breaks defined by the other options.
+If this is false, using line breaks when not explicitly required will not be disallowed.

 ### always